chmlee/YAMD/README.md

 - key 4: value 4
 ```

-Nevertheless, you probably want to stick to one Markdown convention regarding indentation and be consistent throughout the file if you wish the file to be markdown-compatible.
+Nevertheless, it is recommended to stick to one Markdown flavor regarding indentation and be consistent throughout the file so as to be markdown-compatible.

 ### Number